srsopira/EMR-Hudi-Workshop/L1a-StartHere.md

-# Getting started with the Introduction to EMR Immersion Day
+# Getting started with the EMR Hudi Workshop

 ## Connect to the Event Engine